To secure Gaza ceasefire, dealmakers overcame enemies' deep distrust

 Inside a lavish clubhouse on Doha’s waterfront, tensions strained by months of fruitless back-and-forth weighed on negotiators as the hour neared 3 a.m.

-On the first floor, a Hamas delegation whose leader had once evaded an Israeli airstrike that killed seven family members, combed through the details of yet another proposal to halt the war in Gaza.
-On the second floor, advisers to Israel’s intelligence chief, who had vowed to hunt down those responsible for the Oct.
-7, 2023, attack that ignited the war, did the same.
+On the first floor, a Hamas delegation combed through the details of yet another proposal to halt the war in Gaza.
+On the second floor, advisers to Israel’s chief negotiator did the same.

 With Qatari, U.S. and Egyptian mediators pushing for resolution, did the sides — such bitter enemies that they refused to speak directly to one another — at last have a deal to pause the fighting and bring dozens of Israeli hostages home?

-“Both parties were looking at each word in the deal as a trap.”

-By the time Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, announced a ceasefire deal last Wednesday evening, mediators had scrambled again to defuse objections by both sides.
-Even then, disagreements and delays continued over the two days that followed.
+By the time Qatar’s prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, announced a ceasefire last Wednesday evening, mediators had scrambled again to defuse objections by both sides.

 But as the fighting in Gaza paused this week, three young Israeli women were released from captivity and dozens of Palestinian prisoners were freed by Israel, the agreement, however tenuous, has held.